 Noblessneri is a name of that neighborhood next to the Seaplane Harbor by the sea.
 It is a district that is made out of old industrial buildings and near the main foundry building is also the former water tower of Noblessneri.

 Those buildings were once part of the industrial complex but are on the most part now built as exclusive and very expensive apartments in the city.
 The Noblessner Foundry building is used now as a place to host different events and festivals.

-For an architecture lover there is a lot to see in Noblessneri.
+Visiting Noblessneri is one of these must things to do in Tallinn for an architecture lover.
 All those buildings lead visitors to a breathtaking park that used to be a cemetery.
 That is now called Kalamaja Cemetery Park.

 It is a nice quiet place in middle of the busy city streets to take a refreshing walk and as you stroll around the park, you can still detect a few remains of the old cemetery grounds.